-Boat registrations are available at the park office.
+Boat registrations are also available at the park office.
 In order to register a newly acquired boat, be sure to bring the bill of sale containing an accurate Hull Identification Number and the KA assigned number or any other state's assigned number.
 Another tip when purchasing a boat from an individual, be sure the person you are buying the boat from is the current registered owner in KDWPT's system.

 Currently, a daily vehicle pass is $5.00 (Senior and disability is $3.25).
-Daily camping is $8.00 and utility (electricity and water) is an additional $9.50.
-A $3.00 transaction fee will apply for all walk-in utility sites and primitive camp sites with the new camping system.
+Daily primitive camping is $7.00 per day and utility sites (electricity only) is $16.00 per day.
+A $3.00 transaction fee will apply for all walk-in utility sites and primitive camp sites.
 If you arrive when the office is closed, a self-pay station is available for vehicle and camping permits.
-The self-pay station is located in the parking lot of the main office.
-2013 Annual Vehicle permits are available at the park office for $25.00; Senior and Disabled 2013 Annual Vehicle permits are $13.75.
-All annual permits purchased at the park office expire December 31, 2013.
+The self-pay station is located in the parking lot of the main office and at the gatehouse entrance.
+2015 Annual Vehicle permits are available at the park office for $25.00; Senior and Disabled 2015 Annual Vehicle permits are $13.75.
+Annual camp permits are also available for $152.50 until April 1, 2015.
+All 2015 annual permits purchased at the park office expire December 31, 2015.

 Remember - Report all Wildlife and Parks violations!
 Call Operation Game Thief at 1-877-426-3843.

 SEASONAL (AKA: Long-term) CAMPING LOTTERY DRAWING - Application packets for the 2015 Spring/Summer season have been mailed out.
 The deadline to have the applications back to the office is January 21, 2015 (including postmarked by January 21, 2015).
 The drawing will be held on January 28, 2015 at the park office.
 If interested or for questions regarding the seasonal camping program, please call the park office for more information or email us at email@example.com.